captvo/datasciencecoursera/README.md

 # datasciencecoursera
-A demo repository page for the final assignment in The Data Scientist's Toolbox on Coursera.
+A demo repository page for the final assignment for The Data Scientist's Toolbox course on Coursera.